-2020 CEO Compensation Decisions
+2022 CEO Compensation Decisions

-For the 2020 performance year, the Committee and Independent Directors determined the amount and form of the CEO's compensation using a balanced approach in the context of our compensation principles and objectives, which encompass a pay-for-performance philosophy.
+For the 2022 performance year, the Committee and the Independent Directors determined the amount and form of the CEO's compensation using a balanced approach in the context of our compensation principles and objectives, which encompass a pay-for-performance philosophy.
 The Committee and the Independent Directors believe that this pay-for-performance structure, which emphasizes variable pay, incentivizes the CEO to invest for the long-term, grow resiliently, manage risk, and deliver sustained stockholder value.
 In addition, the Committee and the Independent Directors believe this approach is in the best interests of the stockholders and provides the Committee and the Independent Directors a greater opportunity to determine the amount and form of compensation based on CEO and Company performance and stockholder feedback as well as being able to respond to then-current business conditions, the dynamic nature of executive compensation practices, and developments in our business and industry.
-For 2020 in particular, this structure allowed the Committee and Independent Directors to respond to the unique circumstances of the year and incorporate stockholder feedback received during the year that led to an award of a portion of the CEO's year-end incentive in the form of performance shares that vest entirely based on the Company's TSR.